bocoup/jqfundamentals.com/content/javascript-basics/index.md

     var a = '';

     if ( !a ) {
-      // this code will run if a is false log( 'a was falsy' );
+      // this code will run if a is falsy log( 'a was falsy' );
     }